Shadows of War

 Across the U.S., government agencies, nonprofit organizations, and academic institutions are working to expand mental health resources, from VA healthcare services to community-based programs focused on suicide prevention, therapy, and reintegration support.
 Staying informed about the latest research, policies, and available resources is essential for understanding the evolving landscape of veteran mental health care.

-- Navy rolls out twice-a-year fitness testsby Nicholas Slayton (Task & Purpose) on December 30, 2025 at 8:14 pm
+- Navy commissions its newest submarine, the USS Massachusettsby Nicholas Slayton (Task & Purpose) on March 29, 2026 at 8:15 pm

 Available Now – Grab Your Copy!